Hi,

 - 2009-2012: Engineering Master Degree in Biotechnology, at ESIL School of Advanced Studies in Engineering (Marseilles, France).

-For more, have a look at my LinkedIn profil here.
+For even more, have a look at my LinkedIn profil here.

 pauline(at)academiac.net